Freenove/Freenove_ESP32_Display/docs/source/fnk0103/codes/tutorial/Preface.rst

 .. note::

-    :red:`if you copy and paste the URL directly, you may lose the "-".
+    :combo:`red font-bolder:if you copy and paste the URL directly, you may lose the "-".
 Please check carefully to make sure the link is correct.`

 Fourth, click "Boards Manager".
 Enter "esp32" in Boards manager, select 3.2.0, and click "INSTALL".